Head for the beachfront for a walk

 Another highlight of Vegueta is the Santa Ana Cathedral and square.
 By the front door there's a booth selling tickets up to the roof (stairs and lift access) but we think the best thing to do is to go into the silver museum (door on the south wall).
 From here you get into the cathedral and see its gorgeous modernist ceiling.
 The last chapel on the right by the altar holds a surprise: The bishop who founded the cathedral is kept in a glass box.
 He's mummified in his original robes.

-Most tours available in Las Palmas are advetised on the cruise ships.
-There's little point booking a Las Palmas tour unless you want a detailed guided visit but they are the best way to see the rest of Gran Canaria.
+Most tours available in Las Palmas are advertised on the cruise ships.
+There's little point booking a Las Palmas tour unless you want a detailed guided visit of Vegueta or a more intimate local tour but they are the best way to see the rest of Gran Canaria.

-Lots of peoplke whizz down the motorway to Mogán resort with a stop at the Maspalomas dunes.
+Lots of people whizz down the motorway to Mogán resort with a stop at the Maspalomas dunes.
+Another excellent option is the coach tour to the Arucas rum distillery and Agaete valley wineries.

 A closer option is the trip to Bandama caldera and the Jardín Botanico gardens.